PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

     .. code-block:: python

        tax-calculator$ activate taxcalc-dev

+    Note: never conda install the taxcalc package in the taxcalc-dev environment because the taxcalc source code and the installed package will conflict.

 11. To check that everything is working properly, run the following at the command line from the tax-calculator directory, but skip the